 The soy farmer who owns the land on which the pesticides were sprayed visited Franciana shortly after she entered the hospital.
 He offered to pay her medical costs and for her food over the months leading up to the baby’s birth; in exchange, he asked for silence, that she not report the incident to police.

 Franciana’s experience is not unusual.
-At the end of July, Human Rights Watch released a 52-page report documenting cases of acute intoxication caused by pesticide drift in seven locations across rural Brazil.
+At the end of July, Human Rights Watch released a 52-page report documenting cases of acute poisoning caused by pesticide drift in seven locations across rural Brazil.

 The Human Rights Watch report, entitled “You don’t want to breathe pesticides anymore,” tells how rural residents live in fear of reporting pesticide poisonings, and stay silent rather than advocate for protective regulations assuring the safe use of these toxic substances.
 They worry that they will be subjected to reprisals from large landowners who possess significant political and economic clout.